ProgressNS/sidekick-docs/getting-started/create-app.md

 All you have to do is type the name of the plugin in the search box and let {{ site.sk }} do its magic.
 Based on your search parameter, you will be presented with one or several results that match your input.
 Select the one that you need and click **Install** to download and include the plugin in your app.

-Let's move to the next chapter and see how we can build this app.
+Let's move to the next chapter and see how you can build your new app.

 <div class="next-chapter-link-container">
   <a href="build">Continue to Chapter 2 - Build Your App</a>